 The Name we have specified has no special meaning other than reminding us how we have specified this particular coordinate system.
 A good name can help us remember what it is if we choose to add it to our Favorites.
 We press OK.

 That closes the Coordinate System sub-dialog and puts us back in the Reproject Component dialog where now we see our Florida Orthographic custom coordinate system is set as the new coordinate system.

 Reprojecting an image means changing the dimensions and numbers of pixels so the only option is to Add Component, that is, to create a new image and table in the Project that are a copy of the subject image, but reprojected into the new coordinate system.
 See the Reprojection Creates a New Image topic for why reprojecting an image changes the number of pixels.

 The result is that a new image, called Florida 2 is created in the Project along with a new table, Florida Table 2, that stores the tiles for the new image.

-If we click open the new image we see it is as yet not styled.
+The new image as yet is not styled.
 That's easy to fix.
 We could either open the Style pane and style the image, or we can simply copy and paste the styling from the original Florida image's properties into the new Florida 2 image's properties.

 There... that's better!